Design as Play: Who is Bruno Munari?

-If there’s one name in art education that has really stuck with me on my journey from artist to educator, it’s Bruno Munari.
+If there’s one name in art education that has really stuck with me on my journey from artist to educator, it’s Bruno Munari’s.
 His approach was a game-changer in how kids get to see and experience art.
 He took a page out of Maria Montessori’s book and the Reggio Emilia approach, making art something you can touch, play with, and explore with all your senses.
 This way of learning is something you’ll see a lot of in today’s museums and kids’ workshop spaces, and it’s pretty cool how his ideas are still shaping things.

-So, who is Bruno Munari?
+So, who was Bruno Munari?
 As we dive into the story of Munari’s life, we’ll see all the hats he wore: an artist, a designer, and an incredible educator.
 We’ll take a look at his artwork, his design projects, and how he’s left a big mark on teaching art to kids.
 So, let’s start this journey and see how Munari’s ideas keep making learning fun and creative for kids everywhere, even today.

 “To complicate is simple, to simplify is complicated.”